sp4ce-cowboy/tp/docs/DeveloperGuide.md

 3. UniCa$h deletes all transactions in the transactions list.
 4. UniCa$h displays success message.

-   Use Case ends
+   Use Case ends.

 **Extensions**
 - 2a.
 User enters an incorrect format.
   - 2a1.
 UniCa$h displays an error message with the correct command format.
   - Use case resumes at step 1.

-- 3a.
-UniCa$h finds an empty transactions list.
+**Use Case: UC07 - Reset UniCa$h**

+**MSS:**
+1. User enters the command to reset UniCa$h with the correct format. (i.e. no parameters)
+2. User submits the request.
+3. UniCa$h restores all transactions in the transactions list to the default transactions
+4. UniCa$h displays success message.

+   Use Case ends.

+**Extensions**
+- 2a.
+User enters an incorrect format.
-  - 3a1.
-UniCa$h displays a message saying that transactions list is empty.
+    - 2a1.
+UniCa$h displays an error message with the correct command format.
-  - Use Case resumes at step 1
+    - Use case resumes at step 1.

 **Use Case: UC08 - Show UniCa$h Help**

 **MSS:**
 1. User enters the command to show help with the correct format. (i.e. no parameters)
 2. User submits the request.
+3. UniCa$h opens help window with link to User Guide
-3. UniCa$h displays help message in the help window.
+4. UniCa$h displays the default welcome message with overview of commands

    Use Case ends